CAST-genomics/haptools/docs/project_info/contributing.rst

     1. Please type-hint all function parameters
     2. Please adhere to PEP8 whenever possible. :code:`black` will help you with this.
+    3. For readability, please separate imports into three paragraph blocks:
+        i. from the python standard library
+        ii. from external, third party packages
+        iii. from our own internal code

 ~~~~~~~~~~~~~~~~~~~
 Git commit messages